-- We are asking parents/families to let us know what model they plan to have their children participate in for September. - As per direction from the Ministry of Education, students may not necessarily be able to move between remote and in-person learning and families should anticipate the possibility to be wait-listed if they change their mind. - The opportunity to switch between remote and in-person learning will depend on availability of an appropriate class placement. - Elementary students: opportunity after progress report and end of each term Secondary students: opportunity between each quadmester - If a change is required in between these periods, exceptions may be made on a case by case basis with time built in to transition into a classroom or remote cohort.
+- We are asking parents/families to let us know what model they plan to have their children participate in for September. - The opportunity to switch between remote and in-person learning will depend on availability of an appropriate class placement.

+Elementary students: opportunity after progress report and end of each term Secondary students: opportunity between each quadmester

+• If a change is required in between these periods, exceptions may be made on a case by case basis with time built in to transition into a classroom or remote cohort.